alexafton/NavData/README.md

 # Navigraph Charts Clone

-A free, open-source alternative to Navigraph Charts for flight simulation enthusiasts.
-This application provides access to aviation charts, airport information without requiring expensive subscriptions.
+A free, open-source for flight simulation enthusiasts.
+This application provides access to aviation charts, airport information and Weather information without requiring expensive subscriptions.
-Currently in Beta
+[Currently in Beta]

 ## Features